-- The students will learn about the discipline of missiology and evangelism and the theological, social, linguistic and cultural implications of the transmission of the Christian message across cultures and the practices related to such transmission.
-Assessment: In course instruction and weekly reflection papers. - The students will learn about ecumenical theology and the theology of mission within the Presbyterian Church in Canada and more broadly the importance of understanding the Presbyterian Church in Canada commitment to partnership in mission thereby equipping students to be more effective leaders within their congregations.
-Assessment: In course instruction and review of Presbyterian Church in Canada documents. - The students and faculty will learn about the challenges and opportunities of ministry in a context other than their own.
-The faculty representatives will experience and reflect in their teaching a firsthand knowledge of other than North American cultural and theological values.
-Assessment: Intercultural experience with Cuban students plus group reflection and supervisory reports. - (B) IN RESPECT OF PERSONAL AND SPIRITUAL FORMATION - The students will have an intercultural experience of the church as the world-wide body of Christ. - This intercultural experience will bring students and faculty together to reflect theologically with other faculty and students on the theological, cultural and linguistic complexity of the reformed and ecumenical church in the world. - (C) IN RESPECT OF MINISTERIAL AND PUBLIC LEADERSHIP - This event is to be a corporate and intentional process of engagement and reflection challenging students to deepen their understanding of what it means to integrate the practice and study of ministry from an inter-cultural perspective.
+- The students will be able to discuss and describe the disciplines of missiology and evangelism as well as the theological, social, linguistic and cultural implications of the transmission of the Christian message across cultures and the practices related to such transmission.
+Assessment: In course instruction and weekly reflection papers. - The students will be able to name and discuss ecumenical missional theology and the theology of mission within the Presbyterian Church in Canada as well as the importance of understanding the Presbyterian Church in Canada's commitment to partnership in mission thereby equipping students to be more effective leaders within their congregations.
+Assessment: In course instruction and review and class discussion of Presbyterian Church in Canada documents. - The students and faculty will experience and appraise challenges and opportunities of ministry in a context other than their own.
+The faculty will experience and be enabled to reflect in their teaching a first-hand knowledge of other than North American cultural and theological values.
+Assessment: Inter-cultural experience self-evaluation and individual student evaluation by accompanying faculty. - (B) IN RESPECT OF PERSONAL AND SPIRITUAL FORMATION - The students will have an intercultural experience of the church as the world-wide body of Christ. - This intercultural experience will bring students and faculty together to reflect theologically and evaluate the theological, cultural, and linguistic complexity of the reformed and ecumenical church in the world.
+Assessment: Reflection paper and self-evaluation. - (C) IN RESPECT OF MINISTERIAL AND PUBLIC LEADERSHIP - This event is to be a corporate and intentional process of engagement and reflection challenging students to deepen their understanding of what it means to integrate, combine and construct the practice and study of ministry from an inter-cultural perspective.
+Assessment: Reflection paper and self-evaluation.